 Program Office Program Chair

 Ph.D.
-9605 CHO, Yooncheong
+9504 CHO, Yooncheong

 MPP 9614 CHO, Dong Chul

-MDP 9604 LEE, Jinsoo
+MDP 9503 LEE, Jinsoo

-- 3 Registration Period: Students may register for their courses during the designated period, and are advised to register for courses during this period. - Methods of Registration: Students may only register for courses online.
+- 3 Registration Period: Students should register for their courses during the designated period. - Methods of Registration: Students may only register for courses online.
 Please refer to the "How to Register for Courses" section for further information. - 5 Course Size: The KDI School limits the number of students in each class in order to maximize the quality of learning.
 For concentration courses, course capacity is set at a minimum of 6 students; for core courses, the number of students can exceed 30.
 Please remember that course registration is done on a first-come first-serve basis, and once a course is full students will not be able to register online.
-If a course has less than 6 students it will not be offered in that particular semester. - Note: Given the limitation on course size, some students tend to register first and cancel later if they decide not to take the course.
+If a course has less than 6 students it will not be offered in that particular semester. - \\ Note: Given the limitation on course size, some students tend to register first and cancel later if they decide not to take the course.
 This kind of behavior takes away spaces from those students who are serious about taking a particular course and causes inconvenience not only to the students but also the administration.
-We would like to urge students, therefore, to choose their courses carefully and make sure that they register for the appropriate number of credits for a given semester.
+We would like to urge students, therefore, to choose their courses carefully and make sure that they register

-- Registration Confirmation: On the first day of each class, students should print out their registration confirmation from the computer.
-Please print out the confirmation before a student goes to his/her class and make sure that the registration is correct. - 7 Add/Drop Period: Registration changes are only allowed within the first week after classes begin.
+- for the appropriate number of credits for a given semester. - © Registration Confirmation: Once a student has finish the course registration, he/she needs to make sure that the registration has been completed and confirm the courses before attending the classes by checking the course confirmation menu in the school MIS. - 7 Add/Drop Period: Registration changes are only allowed within the first week after classes begin.
 This is to ensure that classes run smoothly and students adapt to the environment as quickly as possible.
 After this period, students may not change their course registration.
 Please consult with the designated academic advisor or instructor for information and advice before making any changes. - Course Drop (with form): Should the student decide to drop a course within the first five weeks after classes begin, he/she may fill out the course drop form and submit it to the Academic Affairs Division to drop a course.
 In this case, the cancellation will not appear on the official transcript. - © Course Withdrawal (with form): Should the student decide to withdraw from a class after the first five weeks but within the first ten weeks after classes begin, he/she may fill out the withdrawal form and submit it to the Academic Affairs Division to withdraw from the class.
-In this case, a "W" will appear on the official transcript; however, it will not affect the GPA. - 4 Attendance: Students are required to attend at least $\frac{5}{6}$ of each course in a given semester.
+In this case, a "W" will appear on the official transcript; however, it will not affect the GPA. - Attendance: Students are required to attend at least ${}^5/6$ of each course in a given semester.
 In the event of an emergency, students should submit an application for absence and obtain approval from their course professor.
-Students must attend a minimum of $\frac{5}{6}$ of each course they are enrolled in to receive credits and grades for the courses.
+Students must attend a minimum of ${}^5/6$ of each course they are enrolled in to receive credits and grades for the courses.